sherif-abdallah/Now-Tv/README.md

 # NOW
 Unlimited movies, TV shows, and more.
 Watch anywhere.
 Cancel anytime.
 Ready to watch?
 Enter your email to create or restart your membership.
-[WARCH NOW!](https://nowtv.pythonanywhere.com/)
+[NOW TV](https://nowtv.pythonanywhere.com/)

 Create Virtual enviroumunt if there isn't